mbrooker/mbrooker-blog/_posts/2025-08-15-dynamo-dynamodb-dsql.md

 I'll admit that I'm a little confused by the way `R + W > N` is treated here, because it doesn't seem to align with the way the rest of the paper talks about consistency, and offers a path to stronger consistency as some Dynamo-inspired designs have achieved.

-DynamoDB, by constrast, offers strongly consistent writes, and a choice of strongly consistent and eventually consistent reads.
+DynamoDB, by constrast, offers strongly consistent writes<sup>[3](#foot3)</sup>, and a choice of strongly consistent and eventually consistent reads.
 The choice approach is rather simple:

 > Only the leader replica can serve write and strongly consistent read requests.